chittaranjan24/FSD_MAJOR_PROJECT/README.md

 - Implement password reset functionality
 - Add social login (e.g., Google, GitHub)
 - Develop the frontend application
+- Implement inter-service communication (e.g., using a message broker like RabbitMQ or an API gateway)
-- Add unit and integration tests
+- Add unit and integration tests for both services

 ## Acknowledgements